-In this blog series we talk to test managers and test coordinators from various industries.
-At Testersuite we like to hear the various visions on the subject of testing and what keeps a test manager or test coordinator busy.
+In this blog series, we speak with test managers and test coordinators from various industries.
+At Testersuite , we like to hear the various views on testing and what occupies a test manager or test coordinator.
 Meet Pascal van den Brink, test coordinator at HANOS.

 I am Pascal van den Brink, 32 years old and I live in Apeldoorn.
 I am married, I have one daughter and the second daughter is on the way.
 I have been working at HANOS for more than 16 years, the last few of which as test coordinator in a SAP project.

 Can you tell us something about HANOS?

 HANOS is a wholesaler for the hotel and catering industry.
 At HANOS, customer satisfaction comes first and we strive to have the freshest and highest quality products.
 We ensure a pleasant experience for our customers.
 In addition to an extensive range, customers can, for example, receive advice on a wine that goes perfectly with a dish, or they can get tips on how to put together dishes.
 We also provide luxury Christmas hampers that can also be customised.